mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 90 - Implementative Callback Events/readme.md

     {name}
   </li>

-//onItemSelected will be called just when a item was selected.
+// onItemSelected will be called just when a item was selected.
 KISS
-//Parent can decide what to do (or do nothing)
+// Parent can decide what to do (or do nothing)
-//We defer the decision
+// We defer the decision
 ```

 # Detection